 VFL server:

-- An NWDAF acting as VFL server discovers and selects VFL client(s) (NWDAF(s) and/or AF(s)) to participate in a VFL procedure.Editor's note: Support for AF acting as VFL server selecting multiple NWDAFs is FFS.
+- An NWDAF acting as VFL server discovers and selects VFL client(s) (NWDAF(s) and/or AF(s)) to participate in a VFL procedure.

+- An AF acting as VFL server selects VFL client(s) NWDAF(s) to participate in a VFL procedure.
+For an untrusted AF, the NEF discovers VFL client(s) NWDAF(s) on behalf of the AF and hides detailed information about the NWDAFs from the AF.

-- requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL model correlation ID, and it requests to report intermediate results.
+- requests VFL clients to do local ML model training, it assigns VFL model correlation ID, and it requests to report intermediate results.
+For an NWDAF acting as VFL server, the VFL procedure relates to an Analytics ID.
+For an AF acting as VFL server, the VFL procedure relates to an VFL service ID.

-- It initiates the VFL inference process using VFL model correlation ID.
+- It initiates the VFL inference process using VFL model correlation ID and requests the VFL clients to determine local inference results.

 - It aggregates local inference result from VFL clients and generates the final VFL inference result.

-- It may send the final VFL inference result to the consumer.
+- An NWDAF acting as VFL server may send the final VFL inference result to the analytics consumer.

+- An untrusted AF acting as VFL server interacts with NWDAFs as VFL clients through an NEF.

+- An NWDAFs acting as VFL server interacts with untrusted AFs as VFL clients through an NEF.

 VFL client: